charlesbenfer/charlesbenfer.github.io/_posts/2024-12-13-stuff_plus.md

 ## Project Applications

 With the trained models, we could move into the applications of the project.
-I created a web application for the team's use where a coach or player could upload a .csv file and immediately get feeback on pitch tendencies (location, speed vs. spin, movement profile), subsetable by pitch type and batter handedness.
+I created a web application for the team's use where a coach or player could upload a trackman .csv file from a game or a bullpen session and immediately get feeback on pitch tendencies (location, speed vs. spin, movement profile), subsetable by pitch type and batter handedness.
 On top of this, pitcher Stuff+ is shown via two heatmaps: one indicating pitch spin vs. speed and the other showing pitch movement profile, and how these compare to other pitches of the same type.
 The graph is colored by average stuff+, and the white cross indicates where the selected pitcher falls in the distribution.
 This can give the pitching staff insight on what characteristics of the pitch need to change to improve general effectiveness.
 In the following examples, names are blacked out for confidentiality.

 ![Location Example](../app_location_example.png)
 ![Profile Example](../app_profile_example.png)
 ![Stuff+ Example](../app_stuff_example.png)

-That is all for the current stage of the project and web application.
-Very soon, several features will be added.
-Those include:
-- Customizable Stuff+ calculator to influence pitcher improvement
-- Consolidation of graphs
+This web addresses the two main goals at the same time.
+We can take .csv files from pitchers in other conferences, high school, etc, throw it into the app and see how it stacks up compared to pitchers currently in the SEC.
+A guy who averages 12K/9 in the Big 10 is obviously very successful up there, but the app may indicate that he is just average in comparison to SEC pitchers.

 ## Personal Experience with Project